Access to Energy

 Secondly, global average per capita energy consumption has been consistently increasing.

-This growth in per capita energy consumption does, however, vary significantly between countries and regions.
-Most of the growth in per capita energy consumption over the last few decades has been driven by increased consumption in transitioning middle-income countries, such as China, India, and Brazil.
+However, this growth in per capita energy consumption does vary significantly between countries and regions.
+Most of the growth over the last few decades has been driven by increased consumption in transitioning middle-income countries, such as China, India, and Brazil.

-Whilst global energy growth is growing from developing economies, the trend for many high-income nations is a notable decline.
+While global energy growth is growing from developing economies, the trend for many high-income nations is notably declining.

 What determines levels of energy access?